AgentLoneStar007/AgentLoneStar007/README.md

     <summary>More Info</summary>
     <br>
     Python is the first language I ever learned, way back since 2015.<br>
-    I've used it for pretty much everything that doesn't recquire use<br>
+    I've used it for pretty much everything that doesn't require use<br>
     of a different language.
   </details>